 I don’t live in any of the cities where you have openings listed.
 When will you have opportunities in my city?
 We’re actively working to expand our program in as many places as possible.
 The specific cities where we offer programs is determined by where we’re able to secure the most partners and offer the most job opportunities.
 As of 2021, we have many remote opportunities; please review links for specific relocation requirements, if any.
 Keep watching our site and newsletter for updates.

 What are the criteria for being offered a Path Forward internship?
 Candidates need to meet the criteria to be eligible for Path Forward which means five years of prior professional experience and a minimum of 2 years out of the professional workforce to focus on caregiving.
 That can mean childcare, eldercare or care of another loved one.
-“Trailing spouses” who have been unemployed for two years or more because of moves required to support their spouse’s career, work visa restrictions or similar reasons also qualify.
+“Trailing spouses” who have had to sacrifice their own careers because of moves required to support their spouse’s job also qualify.
 The two years out of the workforce does not need to be continuous, and some companies only require a one year gap.
 Having generated some income from non-professional activities or from consulting/freelance work does not disqualify applicants.
 Its up to each employer to determine if a candidate meets the criteria for the Path Forward program.
 Please check individual listings for company-specific requirements.